ajalt/clikt/docs/documenting.md

       -h, --help  Show this message and exit
     ```

 !!! tip

-    In multiline strings (which do not parse escape sequences) you'll need to insert the literal
+    In raw multiline strings (which do not parse escape sequences),
-    in a different way, such as with `${"\u0085"}`.
+    you'll need to insert the NEL with a string template such as `${"\u0085"}`.

 ## Subcommand Short Help

 Subcommands are listed in the help page based on their [name][customizing-command-name].